Sabal brazoriensis

-Sabal brazoriensis, also known as Sabal × brazoriensis, is a species of palm tree endemic to the Texas Gulf Coast, almost entirely in Brazoria County.
+Sabal brazoriensis, also known as Sabal × brazoriensis, the Brazoria palmetto, or Brazoria palm is a species of palm tree endemic to the Texas Gulf Coast in the United States.

+Taxonomy

 This species was originally thought to be a hybrid of Sabal minor (dwarf palmetto) and Sabal mexicana (Mexican palmetto).
-However, genetic assessment concluded that it's lineage can be traced back to hybridization between S. minor and Sabal palmetto (cabbage palmetto).
-S. brazoriensis is considered a "species of hybrid origin" due to its genetic distinctness and isolation from the native range of S. palmetto, which only ventures to the Florida panhandle at its western extent.
+However, genetic assessments concluded that its lineage can be traced back to hybridization between S. minor and Sabal palmetto (cabbage palmetto).
+S. brazoriensis is considered a "species of hybrid origin" due to its genetic distinctness and isolation from the native range of S. palmetto, which only ventures to the Florida Panhandle at its western extent.

 Description

 Sabal brazoriensis grows to heights of 2 to 7 m, with a trunk height of .3 to 5 m.
 Its leaves are moderately to strongly costapalmate reaching lengths of 2.5 m with a max petiole length of 1.3 m.
 Its Inflorescences are generally 2 to 3 m long, growing fragrant white flowers, .5 to .8 cm wide.
 Fruits generally grow to be 8 to 10 mm long.